 EPS Program Director, Award Programs: Eric Perfecto

-Nomination Period Now Closed for 2019 Awards
+Nomination Period Now Open for 2021 Awards

 IEEE EPS Award

 EPS Major Awards

 · An individual may submit only one nomination per award but may submit nominations for more than one award.

 · An individual may submit only one endorsement per award but may submit endorsement for more than one award.

 · It is the responsibility of the nominator to ensure quality documentation to assist the Awards Committee in evaluating the candidate.